 For writing financial statements and calculating Return on Investment and other ratios by creating various financial statements in Excel.

-For managing huge customer database, businesses use excel.
+For managing huge customer databases, businesses use Excel.

-Learn how to organise, format and calculate data smoothly.
-Develop skills to master excel tools, formulae and function.
+Learn how to organize, format, and calculate data smoothly.
+Develop skills to master Excel tools, formulae, and functions.
 Analyze data from different perspectives.

 Who should be Proficient in Excel?